1972–73 Carolina Cougars season: ABA Draft

-Dispersal Draft
+ABA Dispersal Draft

 Months after the original ABA draft for this year concluded, the ABA held their first ever dispersal draft on July 13, 1972 after it was found out by the ABA itself that neither "The Floridians" nor the Pittsburgh Condors would be able to continue operations either in their original locations or elsewhere in the U.S.A. (or even Canada in the case of "The Floridians").
 Unlike the main draft they did during the months of March and April, this draft would last for only six rounds as a one day deal and would have the nine remaining inaugural ABA teams selecting players that were left over at the time from both "The Floridians" and Pittsburgh Condors franchises (including draft picks from both teams there) and obtain their player rights from there.
 Any players from either franchise that wouldn't be selected during this draft would be placed on waivers and enter free agency afterward.
 Interestingly, the Cougars would be the only Eastern Division team from the previous season, as well as one of four teams alongside the Dallas Chaparrals, Denver Rockets, and Memphis Pros turned Memphis Tams to use two different first round picks at once instead of just having only one first round pick like most other teams in this draft.
 Even so, the following players were either Floridians or Condors players that the Cougars acquired during this dispersal draft.